Same-Day Crowns

 Cantilever Bridge

-Unlike traditional bridges, the cantilever bridge uses just a single tooth to hold its place, not two.
-This can be helpful for patients with limited healthy teeth remaining in the oral cavity.
+Unlike traditional bridges, the cantilever bridge uses only a single tooth to hold its place.
+This can be helpful for patients with limited healthy teeth remaining .

 Maryland Bridge